coldbox-modules/cbsecurity/readme.md

 ## Usage

-This module will automatically register the `Security` interceptor for you according to the settings shown above and using the interceptor => (`cbsecurity.interceptor.Security`).
+This module will automatically register the `Security` firewall interceptor for you according to the settings shown above and using the interceptor => (`cbsecurity.interceptor.Security`).

 > **Info** You can deactivate this and load it as a manual interceptor via the `autoLoadFirewall` setting.